kalkih/mini-graph-card/README.md

 1. Make sure, advanced mode is enabled in your user profile (click on your user name to get there)
 2. Navigate to Configuration -> Lovelace Dashboards -> Resources Tab.
 Hit orange (+) icon
 3. Enter URL `/local/mini-graph-card-bundle.js` and select type "JavaScript Module".
+(Use `/hacsfiles/mini-graph-card/mini-graph-card-bundle.js` and select "JavaScript Module" for HACS install)
 4. Restart Home Assistant.

 ## Updating